MohanGsk/ApplicationInsights-Home/EndpointSpecs/Schemas/Docs/PageViewPerfData.md

 #AI.PageViewPerfData
-Instance of PageView represents: page view with no performance data, page view with performance data, just the performance data of an earlier page request
+An instance of PageViewPerf represents: a page view with no performance data, a page view with performance data, or just the performance data of an earlier page request.

 1. **ver** : int